5 Examples of Dangerous WhatsApp Phishing Attacks

 The attackers often use a very simple message such as a message from a manager or employee asking to purchase gift cards on an urgent basis as they are in an important meeting.

-The attackers also know the name and other details of the employee/user they are trying to trick which makes WhatsApp phishing attempts more successful.
+The attackers also know the name and other details of the employee/user they are trying to trick which makes such attempts more successful.

-WhatsApp phishing attacks are a type of cybercrime where attackers use various techniques to trick users into revealing their personal information, such as login credentials, financial details, or other sensitive data.
-These attacks exploit the trust and popularity of WhatsApp to deceive unsuspecting users.
-Here are five shocking examples of WhatsApp phishing attacks:
+These attacks are a type of cybercrime where attackers use various techniques to fool users into revealing their personal information, such as login credentials, financial details, or other sensitive details.
+These attacks exploit the trust and popularity of the platform to deceive unsuspecting users.
+Here are five shocking examples of WhatsApp attacks:

 In recent times, users have been inundated with missed video and voice calls from various country codes.
-Answering or returning these calls can result in phishing attacks.
+Answering or returning these calls can result in such attacks.

 1. How is it carried out?

-Once the missed call is made, the scammer typically sends a message to the target claiming that they have dialed the wrong number or expressing urgency to communicate about an important matter.
+Once the missed call is made, the attackers typically send a message to the target claiming that they have dialed the wrong number or expressing urgency to communicate about an important matter.

 They may pose as a friend, a family member, or even a representative from a trusted organization.

-If the target falls for the scam and shares the requested information, the fraudster can gain unauthorized access to their WhatsApp account, using it for malicious purposes like spreading spam, scamming contacts, or extracting more sensitive information.
+If the target falls for the scam and shares the requested information, the attackers can gain unauthorized access to their WhatsApp account, using it for malicious purposes like spreading spam, scamming contacts, or extracting more sensitive details.

 2. How to Prevent falling for such scams?